-7.0 Sample Shipment
+7.0 Shipment of Samples

-If you are submitting samples to BRI or to the TRACE Initiative for collaboration, thank you for contributing!
+If you are submitting samples to BRI or to the TRACE initiative for collaboration, thank you for contributing!
 At least two weeks prior to shipping any samples, please complete the metadata submission form to allow sufficient time for BRI to file the proper permits.
 BRI will send a completed USFWS 3-177, USFWS MBTA, and a USDA 16-3 VS permit via email once the permits have been issued.
-After all other permits have been approved (see 7.1.
+After all other permits have been approved (see 7.0.
 Required Permits), please schedule a shipment with your carrier service of choice.

-To package the tissue samples:
+To package the tissue samples, please follow these instructions:

-- Use a small cooler to secure and insulate all blood and egg samples during shipment. - Place ice pack(s) inside the cooler to insulate the frozen blood and eggs. - If archive vials are glass, or egg samples are included in the shipment, it is IMPORTANT to pad the samples with bubble wrap or newspaper inside the cooler to avoid breakage. - Feathers and dried blood spots on Whatman cards do not need special packing and do not need to be kept cold (if shipped within 3-4 months after collection). - Place the cooler in a cardboard box and fill the empty space with additional packing materials, such as bubble wrap or newspaper, to secure the cooler during shipment. - Include a set of all necessary permits and forms at the top of the packing material before sealing the package with packing tape (see 7.1.
-Required Permits).
-Attach a second set of permit copies in a plastic pouch on the exterior of the package. - IMPORTANT: To avoid postal or customs delays, samples need to be shipped on a Monday or Tuesday, and never right before a federal holiday.
-When asked by the shipping representative if you are shipping anything perishable, answer "NO!"
+- Use a small cooler to secure and insulate all blood and egg samples during shipment. - Place ice pack(s) inside the cooler to insulate the frozen blood and eggs. - If archive vials are glass, or egg samples are included in the shipment, it is IMPORTANT to pad the samples with bubble wrap or newspaper inside the cooler to avoid breakage. - Feathers and dried blood spots on Whatman cards do not need special packing and do not need to be kept cold (if shipped within 3-4 months after collection). - Place the cooler in a cardboard box and fill the empty space with additional packing materials, such as bubble wrap or newspaper, to secure the cooler during shipment. - Include a set of all necessary permits and forms at the top of the packing material before sealing the package with packing tape (see 7.0.
+Required Permits). - Attach a second set of permit copies in a plastic pouch on the exterior of the package.